santu369/javascriptprojects/README.md

 1. Countdown Timer App
   - Timer till coming new year
   - Timer will change to next year if current year completes

+1. Quiz App
+  - Uses API to fetch 5 random questions and options
+  - Displays your score at the end with restart option